 In my opinion, it was a matter of accident that rugby – as opposed to soccer – came to be played in Bradford.
 The example of the town’s senior club undoubtedly encouraged the choice of code and once established, the option of soccer was limited by virtue of the fact that there were insufficient playing areas to accommodate both games.
 In fact, such was the demand for rugby – known in West Yorkshire simply as ‘football’ – that soccer was crowded out.

 It was the opening of Park Avenue in 1880 as home to the newly formed Bradford Cricket, Athletic & Football Club that had a further impact on the growth of rugby through commercialising the game.
 The new ground and development of facilities made it possible for unprecedented crowds to attend.
 Park Avenue provided Bradford FC with economic advantage and within ten years the club was considered the wealthiest in England, even subject to tax investigation in 1893.
-By winning the Yorkshire Challenge Cup in 1884, Bradford FC made rugby fashionable in the district and it was this achievement that led to the formation of junior clubs in every surrounding village.
+By winning the Yorkshire Challenge Cup in 1884, Bradford FC made rugby fashionable in the district and it was this achievement that led to the formation of junior clubs in every surrounding village and the popularity of the local Charity Cup competition.

 Manningham FC had emerged in 1880, in circumstances indirectly related to the opening of Park Avenue and the changes that this created to the composition of other local sides.
 By 1885 Manningham FC had reached the final of the Yorkshire Cup and established itself as a rival of Bradford FC.
 That rivalry would become increasingly bitter, akin to a blood feud and this defined the future relationship of the two successor football clubs.